MathieuDutSik/ethreum_core/README.md

 feature is enabled, compilation for the `getrandom` crate will fail.
 This is
 expected: see [their documentation][getrandom] for more details.

-To fix this, either disable the `"getrandom"` feature on `alloy-core` or add `getrandom` to your dependencies with the `"js"` feature enabled:
+To fix this, either disable the `"getrandom"` feature on `linera-alloy-core` or add `getrandom` to your dependencies with the `"js"` feature enabled:

 ```toml